29 councillors defect to Reform as Farage attempts to moves on from infighting

 The Reform leader said the fallout with MP Rupert Lowe had caused ‘some consternation’, but insisted ‘that upset is very much at the edges’.

-The Reform leader said the fallout with MP Rupert Lowe had caused “some consternation”, but insisted “that upset is very much at the edges”, and suggested a report into allegations about the MP could be completed this week.
+The party leader said the fallout with Rupert Lowe had caused “some consternation”, but insisted “that upset is very much at the edges”.

-Mr Lowe, the 67-year-old MP for Great Yarmouth, was suspended by Reform UK amid allegations about his conduct, which he has strenuously denied.
+Mr Lowe, who was elected to his Great Yarmouth seat last year, was suspended by Reform UK amid accusations about his conduct, which he has strenuously denied.

 The Metropolitan Police has also launched an investigation into “verbal threats” allegedly made by Mr Lowe.